Updates on Coronavirus

 Public Services: (916) 625-5500

-Parks & trails will remain open, with only basic safety inspections taking place.
-With staff unable to maintain park restrooms, they will be closed.
+Parks and Recreation: Parks & trails will remain open, with only basic safety inspections taking place.
 Please adhere to CDC social distancing procedures when utilizing public space.

-Rocklin City Council meetings will be held as scheduled until further notice, following social distancing procedures and with only essential business items on the agenda.
-The public is encouraged to submit public comment in advance to City Clerk Hope Ithurburn at email@example.com and to view meetings live on the city’s website.
+Rocklin City Council: Meetings will be held as scheduled at the Rocklin Event Center until further notice, following social distancing procedures and with only essential business items on the agenda.
+The public is encouraged to submit public comment in advance to City Clerk Hope Ithurburn at email@example.com and to participate in meetings via Zoom.

 County, State and Federal General COVID-19 Links